Ashuanipi: History

 When Canada purchased the territory of Rupert's Land from the Hudson's Bay Company in 1870, the potential for territorial expansion northwards became available to the Quebec government.
 During a session held on April 8, 1885, the Legislative Assembly of Quebec devised a special committee with regards to the potential expansion of the border into the north.
 The borders that were devised by the committee were adopted by both the Parliament of Quebec and the Parliament of Canada in 1898 as the Boundaries Extension Acts of 1898.
 In the provisions of An Act respecting the territories of Abittibi, Mistassini and Ashuanipi of 1899, the newly annexed northern territory was divided into three regions.
 The act decreed that the lands of Abitibi and Mistassini would be annexed alongside it.
 The area that was claimed remained poorly defined at its eastern frontier, running alongside the Dominion of Newfoundland's claim, whose border was also poorly defined at the time.
 During its existence as a territory of Quebec, for judicial and registration purposes, the territory of Ashuanipi formed a part of the historical county of Saguenay.

 In 1912, a further extension was granted for Quebec under the provisions of the Quebec Boundaries Extension Act, 1912, allowing Quebec's northern border to include that of the remainder of the District of Ungava.
 This revision continued to be ambiguous with regards to the definition of the territory, continuing to refer to the area on the eastern reaches as the land "over which the island of Newfoundland has lawful jurisdiction".

-The territory ceased to exist in 1927, following a ruling by the Privy Council of Canada, which ruled that the 52nd parallel north would serve as an effective border between Newfoundland and Quebec.
+The territory ceased to exist in 1927, following a ruling by the Judicial Committee of the Privy Council, which ruled that the 52nd parallel north would serve as an effective border between Newfoundland and Canada.
 As much of Ashuanipi lay north the parallel, the territorial claim was effectively annulled.
 Quebec continues to assert a claim over the portions between the southern portions of Ashuanipi and the 52nd parallel.